 About Me

-I am a freelance journalist, primarily for Time Out UK and London.
+I am a 22 year old freelance journalist, primarily writing for Time Out UK and London.
 I work weekly across news, arts & culture, on features about Gen Z, and on social media.
-I'm also Editor-in-Chief of Epigram, the University of Bristol's student-run newspaper.
-I have also contributed to BBC Radio Scotland discussing music and youth culture.
+I'm also a regular contributor to various BBC Radio stations discussing music and youth culture.

 If people don't remember me from my hair, they usually remember my uniquely Glaswegian ability to have an opinion on every possible topic.